PastIn Person

 Attorney, Writer at TechDirt

-Catherine R Gellis is an attorney and writer for TechDirt, covering legal issues in technology and internet policy.
+Catherine R Gellis is an attorney and writer for TechDirt, focusing on technology law and digital rights.

 Cornelia Kutterer

-Cornelia Kutterer is the Chief Legal Officer and Co-Founder of Scrydon, specializing in legal strategies for tech companies.
+Cornelia Kutterer is the Chief Legal Officer and Co-Founder of Scrydon, specializing in legal strategies for technology companies.

 Damien Charlotin